Bowery/website/_posts/2015-01-17-getting-started.markdown

 ## Basic
+Open the Bowery app.
+This will take you to your finder to select a directory where you will be working on your code.

+Once you select the directory with your code, the Bowery Terminal will appear.
+Type `ls` and you will see that the code from the folder you selected on your computer is being synced to your development enviroment.

-The basis of any new Bowery Environment is a clean install of Ubuntu 14.04.
+The basis of any new Bowery Environment is a clean install of Ubuntu 14.04, but you can [contact us](mailto:hello@bowery.io) to customize this.
 You're free to install and run any software supported by this OS.
 Since Ubuntu comes with Python pre-installed, go ahead and try running a simple http server:

 ~~~
 $ cd myapp